 It can be difficult to think long-term when you can barely plan for the next week.
 But the fact is, the work you put in now can have enormous long-term effects and capital gains.
 Having multiple income streams can help you build long-term wealth without having to work harder.

 You can work smarter, and leverage your time to achieve financial freedom earlier.
 And having freedom from the drudgery of trading your time for money means that you can focus on what’s really important to you–both now and in the future.

 Sadly, Millenials are graduating with more debt than any other generation.
 Student loan debt is reaching new heights, with USA Today reporting that the average Bachelor’s degree yielding $30,100 in debt.
 Add graduate school on top of that, don’t be surprised if your debt is in the six figures.

 Of course, the more money you have coming in means you can pay down your loans faster.
 If you do have a lot of debt, paying it off is incredibly liberating.
 It’s also vital to your financial health.

 Millionaires, on average, have seven streams of income.
 They’ve learned that diversification and creating multiple streams of income is the key to long-term wealth creation.
 This, in turn, is the key to achieving what many people dream to achieve: financial freedom.

 Not sure how to start?
 Well, here are 7 side hustles you can actually start this year.

 Start as early as you can.
 Educate yourself and do the work.
 Achieving financial freedom is very possible, and if you can do it, you can live life on your on your own terms.
 When it comes to living on your own terms. . . the sooner the better.

-Passive Income MD is a physician who has achieved financial freedom from his day job through multiple sources of passive income.
+Passive Income MD is a physician who has achieved financial freedom from his day job through passive income streams.
 He blogs about his journey in hopes to help others achieve the same.
 He still continues to work part-time, however, because he loves what he does.